arhemminger/web-335/README.md

 # web-335
 Coursework for Introduction to NoSQL at Bellevue University
-Contributors: Andrew Hemminger, Professor Krasso
+<br>Contributors: Andrew Hemminger, Professor Krasso